CoRaCMG: Contextual Retrieval-Augmented Framework for Commit Message Generation: Experimental Setup

+Regarding objective evaluation, we not only introduce four typical metrics but also enhance the tokenization process.

-Following prior work on CMG~\citep{xu2019commit,hoang2020cc2vec,dong2022fira}, we employ the following four evaluation metrics to quantitatively assess the similarity between commit messages automatically generated by LLMs and those written by human developers in GitHub.
-Higher scores indicate better performance.
+\paragraph{Objective Metrics:} Following prior work on CMG~\citep{xu2019commit,hoang2020cc2vec,dong2022fira}, we employ the following four evaluation metrics to quantitatively assess the similarity between LLM-generated commit messages and human-written ones.
+Higher scores on these metrics indicate better performance.

-\begin{itemize} \item \textbf{BLEU}~\citep{papineni2002bleu} is a metric originally used in machine translation evaluation.
-In the CMG task, it is computed based on the similarity of n-grams between the generated commit message and the ground truth (developer-written message).
-The n-gram precision refers to the ratio of the number of matched n-grams to the total number of n-grams in the generated message.
-We use Google BLEU, as traditional BLEU, originally designed for corpus-level evaluation, suffers from instability and excessive penalties for short sentences when applied at the sentence level, whereas Google BLEU provides more reasonable evaluation results at the sentence granularity. \item \textbf{Rouge-L}~\citep{lin2004rouge} stands for Recall-Oriented Understudy for Gisting Evaluation.
-It counts the number of overlapped units, such as n-grams, word sequences, and word pairs.
-Rouge-L regards the longest common subsequence (LCS) between the two sentences. \item \textbf{METEOR}~\citep{banerjee2005meteor} is calculated based on the harmonic mean of precision and recall, with recall weighted more than precision.
-It is based on a generalized concept of unigram matching between the generated message and the ground truth.
-It is also widely used in machine translation evaluation. \item \textbf{CIDEr}~\citep{lin2004rouge} is originally developed for image captioning.
-CIDEr is also widely used to evaluate CMG.
-It quantifies similarity based on the consensus between the generated message and the ground truth, using TF-IDF weighting to highlight salient n-grams and better capture alignment with human-authored text. \end{itemize}
+\begin{itemize} \item \textbf{BLEU}~\citep{papineni2002bleu}: Originally used in machine translation, BLEU computes the n-gram precision between the generated message and the ground truth.
+We utilize Google BLEU to avoid the instability and excessive penalties for short sentences often seen with corpus-level BLEU, ensuring more reasonable evaluation at the sentence granularity. \item \textbf{Rouge-L}~\citep{lin2004rouge}: Standing for Recall-Oriented Understudy for Gisting Evaluation, this metric measures the longest common subsequence (LCS) between sentences, accounting for overlapped units such as n-grams and word sequences. \item \textbf{METEOR}~\citep{banerjee2005meteor}: This metric is calculated based on the harmonic mean of unigram precision and recall, with a higher weight on recall.
+It aligns well with human judgment and is widely used in translation tasks. \item \textbf{CIDEr}~\citep{lin2004rouge}: Originally developed for image captioning, CIDEr quantifies similarity based on the consensus between the generated message and the ground truth.
+It employs TF-IDF weighting to highlight salient n-grams, better capturing alignment with human-authored text. \end{itemize}